 For this technology demonstration, there was no specific mission-critical workload being run on the virtual machines and therefore memory, processor, and I/O utilization were fairly low.
-The memory and I/O capacity of the x3850 X5 server was not maximized and could be increased if needed.
-This proof of concept configuration represents a consolidation with virtualization deployment scenario.
-This tested configuration relied on the redundancy and High Availability (HA) infrastructure built into the server and storage.
-The test confirmed the supported limit of 384 Hyper-V virtual machines on a single host server and demonstrated the capabilities of IBM X5 technology and the scalability of Microsoft virtualization with Windows Server 2008 R2 Hyper-V.
+The memory and I/O capacity of the x3850 X5 server was not maximized and provided more than ample processing power headroom.
+This proof of concept represented a consolidation with virtualization deployment scenario implemented in a two-node clustered environment for fault tolerance and high availability.
+The test confirmed that the supported limit of 32 Hyper-V virtual machines per host in a cluster can be easily hosted on a two-node x3850 X5 cluster and demonstrated the capabilities of the IBM X5 architecture and the scalability of Microsoft Hyper-V.

-Figure 2 below shows a snapshot of the single x3850 X5 host running 384 virtual machines.
+Figure 2 shows a snapshot of the two-node cluster running 64 virtual machines.

 Figure 2.
-VMM overview with 384 virtual machines running
+VMM overview showing 64 virtual machines running on the two-node cluster

-The IBM System x3850 X5 can easily support even the maximum supported configuration using Microsoft Windows Server 2008 R2 with Hyper-V virtualization and is well-suited to consolidate underutilized servers in an easy-to-manage configuration.
-By providing an environment with a reduced number of physical machines to manage, the solution greatly improvesTCO with reduced space, power, and cooling needs.
+The IBM System x3850 X5 can easily handle even the maximum supported configuration using Microsoft Windows Server 2008 R2 with Hyper-V virtualization and is well-suited to consolidate underutilized Servers in an easy-to-manage highly available configuration.
+By providing an environment with a reduced number of physical machines to manage and increased availability, the solution greatly improves TCO with reduced space, power, and cooling needs.